cakephp/authentication/docs/en/redirect-validation.rst

 =================

-You can extend ``AuthenticationService`` and override the ``validateRedirect()`` method to implement custom validation logic:
+You can extend ``AuthenticationService`` and override the ``validateRedirect()`` method to implement custom validation logic, such as blocking specific URL patterns:

 .. code-block:: php